ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferContextId REQUIRED: A unique identifier (e.g. UUIDv4) used to identify the current transfer session at the application layer.

-- transferInitClaims: The set of artifacts and parameters as the basis for the current transfer.
+- transferInitClaims REQUIRED: The set of artifacts and parameters as the basis for the current transfer.

 - transferInitClaimsFormat REQUIRED: The format of the transfer initialization claims.